Cursor Generates Duplicate Logic Instead of Reusing Helpers

 • Full text of the new helper Composer produced.

-• Paths + implementations of existing similar helpers in your repo.
+• Paths and implementations of existing similar helpers in your repo.

 Shortest fix path

-Step 1: Make the model grep before writing
+Step 1: Make the model search before writing

 Before writing new code:

-1. Use grep_search to find existing functions related to "date formatting" / "format date" / "render date".
+1. Run a codebase search AND grep for existing functions related to "date formatting" / "format date" / "render date".

-3. If a suitable one exists, use it and explain why.
+3. If a suitable one exists, reuse it and explain why.

-4. Only if nothing suitable exists, write new — and propose a location.
+4. Only if nothing suitable exists, write new code — and propose a location.

 # Utilities